OwenCochell/cursepy/docs/source/collec_simp.rst

 meaning that we use the handler associated with searching.
 We automatically bump the index value at the end of each page.

-Here is an example of this in action, where we search for addons under the name 'test' and print each name:
+Here is an example of this where we search for addons under the name 'test' and print each name:

 .. code-block:: python